EPIC-guide/epic-guide.github.io/_life/transportation.md

 Switzerland generally has excellent public transport in the form of trains and buses, meaning you do not need a car.
 However, you may want to get a bike depending on where you live, and may still want to own or rent a car if you frequently need to go to areas poorly served by public transport.

+While taxis and apps such as Uber exist, they are far more expensive than public transport, easily by an order of magnitude.
+Due to this, in Switzerland taxis are not a common means of transportation.

 ## Public transport